 Consider, for instance, the recent campaign "speech" Thomas gave on Fox News Channel's "After Hours with Cal Thomas."
 In his typical Cal-esque style of combining wit and wisdom with just a touch of wacky, he delivered the campaign "promises" many of us long to hear:

 "My fellow Americans, ask not what your country can do for you.
 Ask what you can do for yourselves.
 You think you're entitled to something?
 You're entitled to freedom and opportunity.
-The rest is up to you.
+The rest is

 "Don't come crying to me if you're not motivated enough, or won't make the necessary sacrifices and investment to be successful and engage in risky personal behavior.
 That's your problem, not the government's.